dman777/Active-Navigation-Button-Javascript-Module/README.md

 ######Version 1.0

-A tool for Jinja developers.
+A tool for frameworks which re-use header files containing navigation links/buttons.
 This will allow navigation buttons to keep active status(highlighted).

 ####The Issue:
-With Jinja templating, only one header file is needed and reused for each webpage.
+With frameworks such as Jinja templating, only one header file is needed and reused for each webpage.
 Because of this, class="active" for bootstrap frameworks can not be applied to the current \<li> active element in the navigationale bar.

 ####The Fix: